djcass44/jmp/README.md

 java -jar build/libs/jmp.jar
 ```

+## Setup information

+See [SETUP.md](SETUP.md) for more in-depth application configuration

 ## Application information

-When the application first starts, an initial `admin` user is created.
-The password to this user is randomly generated and is printed to the console and written to the working directory in a file called `initialAdminPassword`

 **Launch configuration**

 `--enable-cors`: this will accept ALL incoming CORS requests.
 This is only for development purposes and MUST NOT be used in production.

+`--enable-dev`: enabled certain development features AND --enable-cors. **This must not be used for production.**

 *Note: the application will not start if CORS is enabled and the BASE_URL is HTTPS*

-`-d <value>`: set the level of logging (0 -> 6, lower is more).

-## Setup
+## Browser setup

-This information is also available in a running UI instance via the `?` button or `/setup`.
+This information is also available in a running UI instance via the `?` button or `/help`.
 It is more user-oriented.

 *Note: replace $BASE_URL with the url the application will be running on.*